 F. Shields McManus

 Shields was one of the first lawyers in the Treasure Coast who represented condominium and home owner associations in takeovers from developers.
 He represented condominium unit owners in the first trial in Florida challenging the 99-year recreation lease in 1978.
 He negotiated the buyout of the lessors’ rights.
 He continued to represent many community associations in Martin and St. Lucie County.

+Gaining a greater exposure in a new partnership, Shields tried civil cases all over Florida and in several other states.
 He capably represented injured persons and families of deceased who were victims of motor vehicle crashes and medical malpractice.
 He has tried over 100 jury trials.

 Shields has been given the highest peer review rating of “AV Preeminent” by Lexis Martindale Hubble for many years and was Board Certified in Civil Trial Law from 1982 until he became a judge.
-He has served his profession and community in many capacities, often serving as board member, chairman or president, including the Martin County Bar Association, the Florida Bar Committees, the Florida Bar Foundation, Florida Rural Legal Services, the Stuart-Martin County Chamber of Commerce, the Martin County Local Planning Agency, Stuart Mainstreet, St. Joseph Catholic School, Tykes and Teens, and the Chapman School of Seamanship.
+He has served his profession and community in many capacities, often serving as board member, chairman or president, including the Martin County Bar Association, the Florida Bar Committees, the Florida Bar Foundation, Florida Rural Legal Services, the Stuart-Martin County Chamber of Commerce, the Martin County Local Planning Agency, Stuart Mainstreet, St. Joseph Catholic School, Tykes and Teens mental health care, and the Chapman School of Seamanship.
 In 2018 he was appointed to serve on the Florida Commission on Ethics.